Ksheekey/ETL-Challenge/README.md

     . kaggle was used to find the csv
     . https://www.kaggle.com/garyrogers/nhl20192020faceoffdata
-    . stored the csv in a variable called faceoff_data_df . just got the columns needed player team and win (if they won or lost the faceoff) . pulled out only the instances they won
+    . stored the csv in a variable called faceoff_data_df . just got the columns needed.. player, team and win (if they won or lost the faceoff) . pulled out only the instances they won
-    . grouped it by player and team to get the total amount of wins per player . sorted it so most wins were on top and took the ones that had 30 or more wins .*FROM HERE I IMPORT THE city_abbrev TABLE from abbrevname .
+    . grouped it by player and team to get the total amount of faceoff wins per player . sorted it so most wins were on top and took the ones that had 30 or more wins .*FROM HERE I IMPORT THE city_abbrev TABLE from abbrevname .
 Merge those two df's on the abbreviation